zhaoda/leo.github.io/who.md

 #### What?

 **First off:** No, this is not my new homepage.
-It's only a basic set-up which I wanted to finally put out there so I can write more posts while finishing the design. :smile:
+It's only a basic set-up which I wanted to finally put out there so I can write more posts while finishing the design. 😄

 On this domain, you'll soon see my next real personal website (finally, since a few years).
 Well, I discarded many layouts and blogging platforms, but I think I finally found the right one: A static site, powered by [Jekyll][1] and hosted on [GitHub][2].